 To determine what size system will best fit your needs, make a list of all the appliances and devices you plan on running.
 The main appliances to take into consideration when addressing energy needs may include a TV, lighting, water pump, laptop, fans, microwave, and refrigerator.
 Feel free to email us: email@example.com

 How do I maintain solar panels?

 Solar panels are low-maintenance.
-We encourage you to wash off the panels at least once a year to remove any dirt or other residue that may have collected.
-In the winter, use snow brush to remove snow from the panels (although panels generate enough heat to typically melt off most snow.)
+We encourage you to wash off the panels at least once a year to remove any dirt or other residue that may have been collected.
+In the winter, use a snow brush to remove snow from the panels (although panels generate enough heat to typically melt off most snow.)
 In the fall, we’d recommend brushing off any leaves that may collect on the surface of the panels.